spatie/laravel-event-sourcing/docs/installation-setup.md

     /*
      * Projectors are classes that build up projections.
 You can create them by performing
      * `php artisan event-projector:create-projector`.
-When not using autodiscovery
+When not using auto-discovery
      * Projectors can be registered in this array or a service provider.
      */
     'projectors' => [